gparab1987/flashcards/docs/specification.md

-# Spanish Flashcards Web App — Software Specification
+# French Flashcards Web App — Software Specification

 ## Overview

-A front-end-only flashcards web application to help users learn Spanish vocabulary.
+A front-end-only flashcards web application to help users learn French vocabulary.
 Built using **Vite**, **React**, and **TypeScript**.
 The app uses **static data** to render flashcards grouped into categories.
 It supports study, quiz, and review modes, with performance tracked using in-browser state.

 ---